jtobin/jtobin.github.io/_posts/2015-12-02-sorting-with-style.md

-comparison-based sorting algorithm that starts by first recursively dividing a collection of orderable elements into smaller subcollections, and then finishes by recursively sorting and merging the smaller subcollections together to reconstruct the original (but now sorted) one.
+comparison-based sorting algorithm that starts by first recursively dividing a collection of orderable elements into smaller subcollections, and then finishes by recursively sorting and merging the smaller subcollections together to reconstruct the (now sorted) original.

 A clear implementation of mergesort should by definition be as faithful to that high-level description as possible.
 We can get pretty close to that using the